Chemical cartridge: End-of-service-life indicators

-Active indicators use light or an audible alarm for user notification that is triggered by a sensor that is usually installed in the cartridge.
+Active indicators use light or an audible alarm triggered by a sensor (usually installed in the cartridge) for user notification.
 Such indicators allow one to replace the cartridges on time in any light and do not require the worker to pay attention to the color of the indicator.
 They can also be used by workers who badly distinguish different colors.